A guide to cookies in Next.js - LogRocket Blog

 With that done, let’s explore the second package, cookies-next.

 Moving forward, we will look at how to use the cookies-next package.
-This package fits more with the Next.js ecosystem because it can be used anywhere on the client side, on the server side through
+This package fits more smoothly within the Next.js ecosystem because it can be used anywhere — with both the Pages Router and the App Router, on the client side, on the server side through

 getServerSideProps, and even with Next.js API routes.
-Here are the two packages head-to-head:

-Another surprising fact about cookies-next (this one’s for all the bundle-phobic developers) is that it’s almost half the size of react-cookie.
-Essentially, making it more desirable to use it in your next project!🎉
+Another surprising fact about cookies-next — this one’s for all the bundle-phobic developers — is that it has a smaller bundle size compared to react-cookie.
+Essentially, this makes it more desirable to use in your next project! 🎉

 As tradition goes, let’s start off by installing cookies-next with the following command:

-Note: Editor’s note: This article was reviewed for accuracy by Elijah Asaolu on 20 April 2024 and updated to include information about working with cookies in Next.js v14, as well as in the App Router vs. the Pages Router.
-Sections were also added regarding defining cookie behaviors and properties, setting multiple cookies, and working with cookies and Next.js route handlers, Server Components, middleware, Server Actions, and client-side vs. server-side cookies.
-The article was previously updated on 3 July 2023 to include information about common issues and fixes associated with the